piskareviv/blog_aux_ntt_1/main.md

 $$\Large w_i = \prod\limits_{k \in F(i)} w_{2^{k}}$$

-It's not hard to see that quotient `w[i + 1] / w[i]` depends only on number of trailing ones in binary representation of `i`.
+It's not hard to see that quotient `w[i + 1] / w[i]` depends only on the number of trailing ones in binary representation of `i`.
-We can compute these quotients for every number of trailing ones.
+We can precompute these quotients for every number of trailing ones.
 Then on every iteration of the middle loop we will:

-1. Compute number of trailing ones in `i` (with the help of `tzcnt` instruction)
+1. Compute the number of trailing ones in `i` (with the help of `tzcnt` instruction)
-2. Multiply previous value of `w` by corresponding array element.
+2. Multiply the previous value of `w` by the corresponding array element.

 I think that having negligible initialization time and additional memory usage is cool enough to justify mild performance decrease.